Trust Beneficiary Rights | Can a Beneficiary Sue a Trustee?

 - The right to receive timely distributions from the trust

-- The right to petition the court to have the trustee suspended and surcharged
+- The right to petition the court to have the trustee suspended or removed, and surcharged

 A central aspect of a trustee’s job is providing trust beneficiaries with the information they need about the trust (e.g., the trust’s worth, the assets coming into the trust and leaving it) to enforce their trust beneficiary rights.
-Since it is their duty, trustees should make it a point to communicate regularly with trust beneficiaries and supply them with periodic trust accountings.
+Since it is their duty, trustees should communicate regularly with trust beneficiaries and provide them with periodic trust accountings.

 If trustees fail to diligently fulfill their responsibilities to trust beneficiaries, beneficiaries can utilize the courts to try to compel the trustee to meet the requirements of their role.
-If the problems with a trustee cannot be resolved, trust beneficiaries can consult with a trust lawyer to determine whether removal is a viable remedy.
+If the problems with a trustee are beyond solving, trust beneficiaries can consult with a trust lawyer to determine whether removal is a viable remedy.

-Despite the broad rights trust beneficiaries have, they are not entitled to play an active role in every decision the trustee makes about the trust.
-For example, while it would be preferable for trustees to communicate with trust beneficiaries before selling trust property, doing so is not generally a requirement for them unless the terms of a trust require it.
-If you are a beneficiary of a trust who wants a say in trust-related decisions, it would be in your best interest to regularly communicate with the trustee and actively involve yourself in the trust administration process.
+Despite the broad rights trust beneficiaries have, they aren’t necessarily entitled to play an active role in every decision the trustee makes about the trust.
+For example, while it would be good practice for the trustee to communicate with trust beneficiaries before selling trust property, it generally is not a requirement for them to notify beneficiaries or obtain their prior consent before making a sale.

 Irrevocable Trust Beneficiary Rights in California

-- If everyone named in the trust – the trustee, trust beneficiaries and heirs – unanimously agree to modify or terminate the trust
+- If everyone named in the trust – the trustee, trust beneficiaries and heirs – unanimously agree to termination or modification of the trust.

-- The trustee requesting for the court to modify or terminate the trust on account of its continuance defeating or impairing the spirit in which it was created if there is not unanimous consent
+- The trustee requests for the court to modify or terminate the trust on account of its continuance defeating or impairing the spirit in which it was created if there is not unanimous consent.

 Trustee vs. Beneficiary: Can a Beneficiary Sue a Trustee?